 How Do I Contact Emergency Services?

-The Queen’s Medical Center is the major trauma center in Hawaii, located on Oahu.
+The Queen’s Medical Center is the major trauma center in Hawaiʻi, located on Oʻahu.
 There are additional hospitals located on each of the major islands.

 What Kind of Emergency Care is Available?